walter-a-jablonowski/simple-nutrition-counter/src/lib/yml_preserve_MOV/README.md

-Functions for writing yml witout altering formatting
+Functions for writing yml without altering layout of file